South Bend Entrepreneurship and Adversity Program

 Anyone in the community who suffers from adverse economic, physical, or related circumstances is eligible to participate in the program.
 We focus on supporting community members living in poverty who have a dream of starting and growing a venture, including those who have already started a venture but are struggling.

 What is the cost?

-The price of the Community Bootcamp is $500.
+The price of the Community Boot Camp is $500.
 However, scholarships of $475 are available for anyone with financial need.
-All applicants are considered for scholarship.
+All applicants are considered for scholarships.

 How do I apply?

 How can I support the program?

 We welcome the involvement of community members as volunteers, mentors, and donors.
 Please contact program director Michael Morris at email@example.com to learn more.